Juanda International Airport

-Juanda International Airport is an international joint-use airport located in Sedati District, Sidoarjo, Indonesia.
-It is now the third busiest airport in Indonesia (after Jakarta's Soekarno-Hatta and Denpasar's Ngurah Rai).
-This airport is located approximately 12 km from Downtown Surabaya and serves the Surabaya metropolitan area, the metropolitan area of Surabaya plus extended urban area.
-Juanda International Airport is currently operated by InJourney Airports, formerly Angkasa Pura I. The airport takes its name after Djuanda Kartawidjaja (1911–1963), the last Prime Minister of Indonesia who had suggested development of this airport.
+Juanda International Airport is a joint-use international airport serving Surabaya, East Java, Indonesia.
+It is located in Sedati District, Sidoarjo.
+Currently, it is the third busiest airport in Indonesia (after Jakarta's Soekarno–Hatta and Denpasar's Ngurah Rai).
+It is located approximately 12 km from Surabaya city centre and serves the Surabaya metropolitan area, the metropolitan area of Surabaya plus extended urban area.
+Juanda International Airport is currently operated by InJourney Airports, formerly Angkasa Pura I. The airport takes its name after Djuanda Kartawidjaja (1911–1963), the last Prime Minister of Indonesia who had proposed development of the airport.
 In 2019, the airport served about 500 aircraft per day.

-Currently, Juanda International Airport is the hub of Batik Air, focus city of Garuda Indonesia, and the operating base of Citilink, Lion Air, and Super Air Jet along with Jakarta's Soekarno–Hatta International Airport.
+Currently, Juanda International Airport is the hub of Batik Air and Citilink, focus city of Garuda Indonesia, and the operating base of Lion Air and Super Air Jet along with Jakarta's Soekarno–Hatta International Airport.
 Juanda International Airport will become one of the main airports in Indonesia for ASEAN Open skies.